 I originally wrote this article in 2014, and have kept the charts and details from that time, because it provides a great historical perspective.
 I have added more current details and figures where applicable.

-The traditional carry trade—which as day and swing traders we have no real interest in—is when you borrow money in a low-interest rate country and buy an interest bearing asset in a high-interest rate country.
+The traditional carry trade—which as day and swing traders we have no real interest in—is when you borrow money in a low-interest rate country and buy an interest-bearing asset in a high-interest rate country.

-For instance, as of November 2014, the bank rate in Japan is 0.1%, and the bank rate in New Zealand is 3.5%.
+For instance, in November 2014, the bank rate in Japan is 0.1%, and the bank rate in New Zealand is 3.5%.
 Theoretically, you could borrow in Japan at 0.1% and then buy a savings bond or some other interest-bearing asset in New Zealand and collect an approximate 3% return.
 Factor in 4:1 leverage (or greater) and you have a 12% (or greater) return for doing nothing…theoretically.

 If the value of the Japanese yen (JPY) rises in this case, it will cost more New Zealand dollars (NZD) to pay it back, thus eating into your profit or causing a loss.
 On the other hand, if the NZD rises relative to the yen, you have a win-win.
 You get the interest on your investment (less the interest on your loan) and because you’re holding an appreciating currency it costs less to pay back the loan.
 You make interest and capital gains.

-That is the snapshot of the traditional carry trade played predominantly by banks and major corporations totaling billions of dollars, but generally not individuals.
+That’s the snapshot of the traditional carry trade played predominantly by banks and major corporations totaling billions of dollars, but generally not individuals.

 But, individual traders can play it, quite simply, by taking advantage of the rollover credit they receive from holding a higher-interest currency in their forex account.
 More on that shortly.